 Nowadays, mega projects are mostly located in developing countries with emerging economies.
-And, outsourcing of engineering works has been relocated to overseas facilities which are able to offer lower wages for best value.
-The success of such construction project depends on the ability of individuals to work together in an open and trustful environment (Becker et al. 2011).
-To educate and train AECO discipline students for these works, tertiary education programs are designed to discuss unique project types, with application of innovative means and methods.
+And, outsourcing of engineering works has been relocated to overseas facilities which are able to offer lower wages for the best value.
+The success of such a construction project depends on the ability of individuals to work together in an open and trustful environment (Becker et al. 2011).
+To educate and train AECO discipline students for these works, tertiary education programs are designed to discuss unique project types, with the application of innovative means and methods.
 Building Information Modeling (BIM) promotes trans-disciplinary, inter-level, multinational collaborations with different project stakeholders across the project life cycle (Eastman et al. 2011).
-And, BIM courses are essential in tertiary education system (TES) for producing ‘BIM-ready’ graduates, who can work in collaborative working environments.
+And, BIM courses are essential in the tertiary education system (TES) for producing ‘BIM-ready’ graduates, who can work in collaborative working environments.

-BIM activists such as McDonald & Donohoe 2013; Agbool & Elinwa 2013; Rooney 2015; Underwood & Ayoade 2015 recommend to setup multidisciplinary schools and BIM educational institutes to facilitate BIM learning through industry and academia.
-However, introducing the BIM education in university programs is more complex than just adding new course to the original curriculum.
+BIM activists such as McDonald & Donohoe 2013; Agbool & Elinwa 2013; Rooney 2015; Underwood & Ayoade 2015 recommend to set up multidisciplinary schools and BIM educational institutes to facilitate BIM learning through industry and academia.
+However, introducing the BIM education in university programs is more complex than just adding a new course to the original curriculum.
 Here, several elements need to be considered while planning and developing the BIM curriculum i.e. prerequisites, goals, objectives, contents, teaching methodology and evaluation.
 A large and growing body of literature has been investigated on these issues (Barison & Santos 2010; Becker et al. 2011).
-BIM educationalists in departments such as architecture (Chasey & Pavelko 2010; Elinwa & Agboola 2013), construction management (Clevenger et al. 2010; Lee et al. 2013; Liu & Hatipkarasulu 2014) and multi-discipline departments (Staub-French & Farah 2011; Wong et al. 2011; Palomera-Arias & Liu 2015; Henderson & Jordan 2015) are actively contributing towards designing BIM based curricula.
+BIM educationalists in departments such as architecture (Chasey & Pavelko 2010; Elinwa & Agboola 2013), construction management (Clevenger et al. 2010; Lee et al. 2013; Liu & Hatipkarasulu 2014) and multi-discipline departments (Staub-French & Farah 2011; Wong et al. 2011; Palomera-Arias & Liu 2015; Henderson & Jordan 2015) are actively contributing towards designing BIM-based curricula.
 And, the UK’s BAF had laid its efforts for embedding BIM in their education framework, accordingly developed BIM educational framework, BIM education maturity assessment matrix and has set the ‘minimum BIM’ to be taught at different education levels (Underwood & Ayoade 2015).

 Most recently, the BAF had conducted a questionnaire survey among academic and professional networks across the UK for investigating the current position and associated challenges of BIM education in UK’s HEIs.
 Analysis revealed that, among their survey respondents in UK’s HEIs, approximately 40% were senior lecturers, more than 60% fall under 49-68 years’ age group, more than 50% had only academic experience of BIM and 40% of the respondents belong to construction and architecture disciplines.
 Approximately 70% of respondents expressed average or less than average maturity for UK BIM level 2 (Underwood & Ayoade 2015).
 Architecture and technology disciplines educators expressed high levels of BIM interest.
-Concerning BIM software adoption trends, findings show a 79% rate of adoption or use of Revit followed by Naviswork and Sketch up; for about 24% of programs are yet to incorporate BIM in their curriculum.
+Concerning BIM software adoption trends, findings show a 79% rate of adoption or use of Revit followed by Naviswork and Sketch-up; for about 24% of programs are yet to incorporate BIM in their curriculum.
 Around 53% of HEIs have engaged BIM academically for up to 3 years.
-Underwood & Ayoade, 2015 study reveals that, more than 60% of respondents engage with AECO industry in their BIM curriculum development.
+Underwood & Ayoade, 2015 study reveals that more than 60% of respondents engage with AECO industry in their BIM curriculum development.
 At last, more than 60% of respondents agree that HEIs are failing to keep their pace with BIM skill requirement and industry knowledge demands (Underwood & Ayoade 2015).
-These efforts by BAF, in accessing current BIM educational trends in UK will help HEIs to reach towards next level of academic BIM adoption, thereby coping up with UK’s 2016 BIM mandate and AECO industry requirements.
+These efforts by BAF, in accessing current BIM educational trends in the UK will help HEIs to reach towards next level of academic BIM adoption, thereby coping up with UK’s 2016 BIM mandate and AECO industry requirements.
 The UK’s HEIs strategy in adopting BIM educational framework set as an example for global changes in HEI’s view towards BIM in academia.

 In this study, through literature review and analysis on BIM educational frameworks developed by global educationalists and researchers, we developed a BIM tertiary education framework, that can be visualized in Figure 1.
-Framework developed in this study, involves 8 phases and same is discussed here.
+The framework developed in this study involves 8 phases and same is discussed here.
 Phase 1, discusses on BIM learning spectrum, including all BIM topics, that can be learned by students or taught by educators.
-And, learning spectrum includes both structured & unstructured information, including well-defined, classified and aggregated BIM competency items. phase 2, discusses on core courses in which BIM has to be integrated with different collaboration types.
+And, the learning spectrum includes both structured & unstructured information, including well-defined, classified and aggregated BIM competency items. phase 2, discusses core courses in which BIM has to be integrated with different collaboration types.
 Phase 3, discusses on in which AECO departments need to integrate BIM.
 Phase 4, briefs on BIM course levels.
 Phase 5, discusses on, at what tertiary education levels the BIM education has to be provided.
-Phase 6, discusses on how BIM educators and educationalists efforts in training students on BIM.
-Phase 7, discuss on how all the field players can contribute to enhance academic BIM education.
-And, phase 8, is for discussing on how BIM ready graduates can benefit the AECO industry by working in different job roles and how they can be framed to become future BIM specialists.
+Phase 6, discusses how BIM educators and educationalists efforts in training students on BIM.
+Phase 7, discuss how all the field players can contribute to enhancing academic BIM education.
+And, phase 8, is for discussing how BIM ready graduates can benefit the AECO industry by working in different job roles and how they can be framed to become future BIM specialists.
 Thus, to successfully generate `BIM ready’ graduates and specialists, globally active BIM field players must collaborate, communicate, coordinate and together contribute to BIM associated TES.

 BIM in TES (undergraduate, graduate and R&D) needs to be delivered at different course levels (introductory, intermediately and advanced) in curricula.
 BIM should be adopted in AECO associated departments (including building surveying, architecture and technology, construction management, civil and structural engineering, building and real estate, quantity surveying, industrial technology, construction science, computer graphics, construction engineering, building services engineering, mechanical and electrical engineering, facility management, etc.) in the key AECO courses (including architecture, structures, MEP coordination, sustainable design and construction, pre-construction, cost estimating, scheduling, contracts, material and methods).
-These courses should be directed towards BIM learning spectrum (BIM tools, BIM standards, BIM workflow, BIM enabled coordination practices and project management, BIM application based schedules & estimates and knowledge of parametric object-based design concepts) with altered BIM collaboration types such as single, interdisciplinary and distance collaboration (Succar and Sher, 2013).
+These courses should be directed towards BIM learning spectrum (BIM tools, BIM standards, BIM workflow, BIM-enabled coordination practices and project management, BIM application based schedules & estimates and knowledge of parametric object-based design concepts) with altered BIM collaboration types such as single, interdisciplinary and distance collaboration (Succar and Sher, 2013).
 This framework can be designed considering several factors such as grading structure, content delivery methods, term projects, students’ feedback and lessons learned to generate `BIM ready’ graduates and specialists.
 Also, the BIM courses need to be well planned, implemented and evaluated in AECO departments.
 To design any BIM course, several methods can be beneficial for BIM educators, i.e. defining the objectives of teaching BIM, BIM proficiency for the course, BIM tools and applications, pre-requisites, projects to be carried out and collaboration types to be taught.
-Concerning the BIM educational framework requirements, most recently the UK’s BAF and BIM task group collaborative efforts have resulted in development of Learning Outcomes Framework (LOF).
+Concerning the BIM educational framework requirements, most recently the UK’s BAF and BIM task group collaborative efforts have resulted in the development of the Learning Outcomes Framework (LOF).
 2015 version of the LOF also accommodates the UK’s BIM level 2 foundation documents, including academia and industry feedback on its applicability, presentation format, structure and key contents (Underwood & Ayoade 2015).
 In our opinion, the UK’s BIM educational framework can be considered as an example for other countries (including for the developing countries like India) that are planning to adopt BIM education in academia.

 Agbool, O. P., & Elinwa, U. K. (2013).
-“Accreditation of Engineering and Architectural Education in Nigeria: The Way forward”.
-Procedia – Social and Behavioral Sciences, 83(x), 836–840.
+"Accreditation of Engineering and Architectural Education in Nigeria: The Way Forward".
+Procedia - Social and Behavioral Sciences, 83(x), 836–840.

 Ali, K. N., Mustaffa, N. E., Keat, Q. J., & Enegbuma, W. I. (2015).
 "BIM educational Framework for Quantity surveying students: The Malaysian perspective".
 In proceedings of 9th BIM Academic Symposium & Job Task Analysis Review, Washington, DC, 7-8th April (pp. 120–128).

 Barison, M.B., & Santos, E.T.
 (2010).
-“Review and analysis of current strategies for planning a BIM curriculum”.
-In proceedings of CIB W78 2010 27th International Conference.
+"Review and analysis of current strategies for planning a BIM curriculum".
+In Proceedings of CIB W78 2010 27th International Conference.